Nick Senzel Player Props: Reds vs. White Sox

-The Cincinnati Reds, including Nick Senzel and his .676 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starting pitcher Mike Clevinger and the Chicago White Sox at Great American Ball Park, Saturday at 6:40 PM ET.
+Nick Senzel -- batting .395 in his past 10 games -- will be in action for the Cincinnati Reds against the Chicago White Sox, with Michael Kopech on the hill, on May 7 at 4:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the White Sox.
+He had a hitless showing in his previous game (0-for-4) against the White Sox.

 Nick Senzel Game Info & Props vs. the White Sox